EXECUTIVE AND ADMINISTRATIVE OFFICERS OF THE COMMONWEALTH

 Section 14C. (a) As used in this section the following words shall, unless the context clearly requires otherwise, have the following meanings:-

-"Agency'', a commonwealth authority, including a quasi-public independent entity performing a public function that does not receive direct appropriations from the commonwealth, board, bureau, commission, department, division, executive office, institution, institution of higher education, the secretary of state, the attorney general, the state treasurer, the state auditor, the administrative office of the trial courts, trial court departments, the supreme judicial court, the appeals court, the governor's office, lieutenant governor's office, the governor's council, the house of representatives and the senate.
+''Agency'', a commonwealth authority, including a quasi-public independent entity performing a public function that does not receive direct appropriations from the commonwealth, board, bureau, commission, department, division, executive office, institution, institution of higher education, the secretary of state, the attorney general, the state treasurer, the state auditor, the administrative office of the trial courts, trial court departments, the supreme judicial court, the appeals court, the governor's office, lieutenant governor's office, the governor's council, the Massachusetts Convention Center Authority, the house of representatives and the senate.

 (b) The secretary shall develop and operate a searchable website accessible by the public at no cost that includes:

 (1) the name and location of a recipient or agency receiving a state award, the funding source of each award, the date of the award, the amount of funds appropriated and a brief description of the purpose of the award;

 (2) local aid to cities and towns including amounts paid to individual municipal agencies;